VishnuGShephertz/Android-Push-Notification-in-PhoneGap-application/README.md

 ```

-__Calling Native Android function from Java-Script:__ Wa can also call native Android function from java-script that are defined in MyJavaScriptInterface
+__Calling Native Android function from Java-Script:__ We can also call native Android function from java-script that are defined in MyJavaScriptInterface
 class.
 As we added this class on Appview with Name "AndroidFunction" , So we can used this to call native function as did in index.html file.